AlexTrebs/shortcut/README.md

 ```sh
 RUST_LOG=info cargo watch -x run
 ```
-This will start the rust server up.
-Once built, you can access the app at: http://localhost:3000, or your configured port.
+This will start the Rust server.
+Once built, you can access the app at http://localhost:3000 or your configured port.

 ## 4. <a name="setup"></a> Setup <small><sup>[Top ▲](#table-of-contents)</sup></small>